alecokas/alecokas.github.io/_drafts/2020-07-22-convolutional-vae-in-flux.markdown

 <img src="/post_pdfs/convolutional_vae_in_flux/recon.png" alt="reconstruction-drawing" width="400"  class="center"/>
 <br/>
 ### Other VAEs
 It is worth mentioning that there have been numerous variations on the VAE architecture.
 Some interesting examples include [β-VAE](https://arxiv.org/abs/1804.03599), [$$JS^{G_α}$$-VAEs](https://arxiv.org/abs/2006.10599), and [NVAE](https://arxiv.org/abs/2007.03898).
-Furthermore if you are specifically interested in disentangling in VAE, take a look at [this work](https://github.com/YannDubs/disentangling-vae) I was involved in where we investigated and constrasted a number of disentangling VAE architectures.
+Furthermore, if you are specifically interested in disentangling in VAE, take a look at [this work](https://github.com/YannDubs/disentangling-vae) I was involved in where we investigated and contrasted a number of disentangling VAE architectures.

 <br/>
 To cite this post: